 How Much Vermouth Is Too Much in a Martini?

 Take the martini.
-A mere two-ingredient (plus ice) cocktail, the martini nevertheless arrives with some rigorous rules and regs, covering the amount vermouth allowed in the cocktail and whether the cocktail should be shaken or stirred.
+A mere three-ingredient (including ice) cocktail, the martini nevertheless arrives with some rigorous rules and regulations, covering the amount vermouth allowed in the cocktail and whether the cocktail should be shaken or stirred.

 You see, for many martini purists, vermouth is uncouth.
 Or practically so.
 To make a proper dry martini, a thimble's worth of vermouth is almost too much.
 For those without a sewing kit, it's acceptable to rinse out the glass with vermouth, shaking the excess vermouth into the sink; the "legs" that run down the glass will distinguish your cocktail from a chilled glass of gin.